 How to Claim Your Winnings

-Once a market resolves in your favor, your winning shares are worth $1.00 USDC each.
+Once a market resolves in your favor, your winning shares are worth $1.00 PUSD each.

 - Go to your Portfolio page on Polymarket